 Hiring a legal representative to assist you with your Social Security disability claim may be the easiest and most effective way to make sure you receive a decision as quickly as possible.
 Experienced representatives (lawyers or advocates) are knowledgeable about Social Security's rules and regulations and will be able to:

-For more information, please see our section about the benefits of hiring a representative.
+For more information, please see our section about the benefits of hiring a legal representative.

 Sometimes Social Security will expedite a decision if they receive a congressional inquiry.
 To obtain a congressional inquiry, you must contact your local senator or congressperson, explain your situation, and ask them to contact Social Security regarding your disability claim.
 Your senator or congressperson would need to contact Social Security and request that they schedule your hearing sooner, which can sometimes, but not always, help to speed up the process.

 The SSA is required to provide special processing of cases that are "critical."
+Having a critical case is the fastest way to get disability—you might be approved for benefits in one to two months, depending on your disability.
 Examples of critical situations include: